Lung Cancer Singapore: Lung Cancer Screening Singapore

 ATA Medical is conveniently located at two different locations:

-Our Orchard clinic has a one stop computed tomography (CT) scan facility.
+Our Orchard clinic has a one-stop computed tomography (CT) scan facility.

 Citations and Statistics were derived from: